friendly-bits/POSIX-arrays/README.md

 - For example, if calling a function to create an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called `_i_test_arr_5` and store the value in it.
 - The raw values stored in the variables have an ASCII code `\35` prepended to the "logical" value.
 This serves as a flag to mark the element as set.
 This way, an empty string can be assigned as a value to an element.
 This follows the convention of Bash arrays.
 Functions which retrieve values from the arrays remove the ASCII prefix before assigning the result to the output variable.

-## Test units
+## Test scripts
+- The files inside the "tests" folder are used for testing the main script.
+- posix-arrays-tests*.sh scripts implement functionality testing
+- perf-tests*.sh implement performance testing
-- The additional files (besides the `posix-arrays.sh` script) are used for testing the main script.
-The test units are not very systematic but I tried to cover all points where the functionality may be fragile.
-To test in your environment, download all files into the same directory and then run the `posix-arrays-tests.sh` script.
+- The test units are not very systematic but I tried to cover all points where the functionality may be fragile.
-- To run a specific test set rather than all of them, comment the irrelevant lines in the `#### Main` section starting with `run_test_`
-- To limit the test units executed, add arguments to the `run_test_` call, for example: `run_test_a_arr 5 8` will run test units from 5 through 8.
 - Test units check for correct return codes, including in cases where an error is expected.
 So a significant portion of the tests intentionally induce errors in the functions.
 In order to avoid errors spam, by default STDERR output from the functions under test is silenced.
 If you want to see the errors anyway, uncomment the line `#print_stderr=true`.
 - You can add your own test units following the same format.
 The test functions automatically parse the `.list` files and execute the tests inside, as long as they comply with the format.